nucklearproject/xtts-webui/README.md

 - [ ] Add the ability to customize speakers when batch processing
 - [ ] Add API

-## Installation

-Use this web UI through [Google Colab](https://colab.research.google.com/drive/1MrzAYgANm6u79rCCQQqBSoelYGiJ1qYL)

-**Please ensure you have Python 3.10.x or Python 3.11, CUDA 11.8 or CUDA 12.1 , Microsoft Builder Tools 2019 with c++ package, and ffmpeg installed**

 ### 1 Method, through scripts